siam-lilly/Siam-Assessment/README.md

 You can now begin development.
 To view and test the changes you have made, save the file and restart the local server by executing `npm run start` again (alternatively, install the ‘Live Server’ VS Code extension, or a similar extension if you are using another IDE, and you can view your changes in realtime).

-Once complete share your GitHub repo URL with your company contact.
+Once complete share your GitHub repo URL.

-Then prepare whatever method you would like to present.

 ## The application